St. Augustine Restaurants: Local Spots for Grub and Good Times

 Casa Benedetto’s Ristorante

 For other Italian favorites, Casa Benedetto’s Ristorante focuses on Sicilian cuisine made from scratch.
 In addition, many recipes have been passed down for generations.

 Casa Benedetto’s Ristorante opens for lunch at noon and stays open for dinner.
 For lunch, try the pasta with red sauce or lasagna.
 Dinner brings starters such as rice balls or stuffed mushrooms.
-Then choose from a large selection of pasta dishes featuring chicken, seafood veal and beef.
+Then choose from a selection of pasta dishes featuring chicken, seafood veal and beef.
 House specialties include eggplant parmigiana and Grandma Betty’s manicotti.